 BWS is a clinically heterogeneous overgrowth syndrome associated with an increased risk for embryonal tumour development.
 RSS is a genetically heterogeneous disorder involving both intrauterine and postnatal growth retardation.
 The incidence of both BWS and RSS is estimated to be approximately 1 in 10,000-15,000 newborns and around 85% of the cases are sporadic (Õunap 2016).
-These conditions are both caused by a genetic or epigenetic alteration within two domains of imprinted growth regulatory genes on chromosomal region 11p15, leading to deregulated expression of the imprinted genes within this region.
-Approximately 60-

-70% of the patients have imprinting abnormalities at one of two imprinted domains IC1 or IC2, and these changes are frequently mosaic (see Figure 1 for a scheme of the imprinted gene cluster).
+These conditions are both caused by a genetic or epigenetic alteration within two domains of imprinted growth regulatory genes on chromosome 11p15, leading to deregulated expression of the imprinted genes within this region.
+Approximately 60-70% of the patients have imprinting abnormalities at one of two imprinted domains IC1 or IC2, and these changes are frequently mosaic (see Figure 1 for a scheme of the imprinted gene cluster).
 Other known causes of BWS and RSS are uniparental disomy (UPD), trisomy 11p15, mutations in the CDKN1C gene, as well as small deletions and translocations.
 About 10% of RSS cases are caused by maternal UPD for chromosome 7 (Õunap 2016).

-This SALSA MS-MLPA Probemix ME030 BWS/RSS is capable of rapidly detecting most causes of BWS and RSS, as both copy numbers and methylation status of the 11p15 region can be determined.
+This SALSA MLPA Probemix ME030 BWS/RSS is capable of rapidly detecting most causes of BWS and RSS, as both copy numbers and methylation status of the 11p15 region can be determined.
 This MS-MLPA assay for BWS/RSS can also be useful for screening of childhood cancers, in particular Wilms' tumour.
 A strong linkage between hypermethylation of the IC1 locus, but not IC2, has been described in these patients resulting in biallelic expression of the IGF2 gene (Maas et al. 2016).
+Because of similarities between BWS and Sotos syndrome, two probes for NSD1 are included.